Ahmad Motevaselian: Early life

 Ahmad Motevaselian was born in a religious family in 1954 in the south of Tehran.
 He spent his primary school years in Mostafavi school in Tehran.
 During his education, Motevaselian helped his father in his pastry shop.
-When he was a teenager, he participated in religious ceremonies and masque and started his political activities against the then ruling regime of Mohammad Reza Pahlavi, the Shah of Iran.
+When he was a teenager, he participated in religious ceremonies and masque and started dissident activities against the then ruling regime of Mohammad Reza Pahlavi, the Shah of Iran.
 After finishing his primary education, he went to industrial school and received his diploma in 1973.

 Before the Iranian Revolution

 After graduation, Motevaselian went to Shiraz for military service and participated in a special tank training course and was then dispatched to Sarpol-e Zahab.
 During his service, he continued his political activities against the Shah.
 After military service, he was employed in a private company and after a few months was sent to Khorramabad.
-In 1976, the SAVAK 'secret police' arrested him for his political activities.
+In 1976, the SAVAK (the secret police during the reign of the Shah) arrested him for his political activities.
 He was jailed for five months in solitary confinement in Falak-ol-Aflak Castle in Khorramabad.
 Motevaselian actively participated in the 1979 Revolution in his neighborhood and also the south of Tehran.
 After the victory of the Revolution, he established the Committee of the Islamic Republic in the district near his home, and later joined the Islamic Revolutionary Guard Corps.